SSWConsulting/SSW.Rules.Content/rules/do-you-know-only-roll-forward/rule.md

 Additionally, rolling backwards may be resource-intensive and disruptive, often causing significant downtime and manual intervention, which can negatively impact business operations.

-There will be rare occasions where rolling

-### Never Compromise
+### From Setback to Comeback

-Rolling Forward involves moving ahead with a new deployment or update, even if issues arise.
+Before jumping the gun and making blind decisions, developers should set up robust monitoring systems.
+With effective monitoring in place, identifying and addressing issues becomes more accurate and prompt, providing the clarity needed to make informed decisions.
+This is particularly important when it comes to Rolling Forward, which involves moving ahead with a new deployment or update even if issues arise.
 The aim is to apply a fix or additional update to resolve any problems caused by the initial deployment.
 By doing so, it continuously moves the project towards its goals.

 Here are the reasons why you should Roll Forward: